 An interesting step in the evolution of cryptocurrencies is that the US government plans to add cryptocurrencies to the coffers owned by the American taxpayers.

 The U.S. Crypto Strategic Reserve involves the U.S. government establishing a reserve of seized cryptocurrencies that came from crime activities.
-They have started with Bitcoin, with to hold on to other cryptocurrencies in the future in a separate “Digital Asset Stockpile.”
+They have started with Bitcoin, with plans to hold on to other cryptocurrencies in the future in a separate “Digital Asset Stockpile.”

 Proponents suggest this reserve would position the U.S. as a leader in financial innovation and enhance national economic security.
 There's also the idea that it provides a level of legitimacy to the crypto market.